Updated: December 11, 2024

 • Algarve

-Towns on the Silver Coast, such as Peniche or Nazaré, could also be excellent options, as could the autonomous island of Madeira and the Azores.
+Towns on the Silver Coast, such as Peniche or Nazaré, could also be excellent options, as could the autonomous islands of Madeira and the Azores.
 You will also find citizens of the USA settled in Figueira da Foz in the Coimbra region.
 Portugal offers a mix of vibrant cities and serene, peaceful towns.
 Let us see some of the famous cities and top locations that you can consider living in after moving to the country.

 Lisbon

-The liveliness of the metropolis, along with the historic centers and access to lovely beaches, make the capital city an ideal choice for expats looking for the best of both worlds.
-Also, most of the locals in Lisbon can speak English, which makes it a very favorable city for American retirees.
+The liveliness of the city centre, along with the historic centers and access to lovely beaches, make the capital city an ideal choice for expats looking for the best of both worlds.
+Also, most of the locals in Lisbon can speak English, particularly the younger generations, which makes it a very favorable city for American retirees who are yet to learn Portuguese.
 Avid travelers will also be able to jet around easily, with the Lisbon Airport facilitating easy international travel, including flights to the USA.
-Read our Lisbon real estate guide if you would like to learn more about Lisbon.

 Porto